VernonGrant/gnu-c-language-manual/markdown/Duplication-of-Side-Effects.md

 (where we assume that `foo` returns type `int`).

-When the repeated value appears as the condition of the `?:` operator and again as its `iftrue`{.variable} expression, you can avoid repeated execution by omitting the `iftrue`{.variable} expression, like this:
+When the repeated value appears as the condition of the `?:` operator and again as its `iftrue` expression, you can avoid repeated execution by omitting the `iftrue` expression, like this:

 ``` C
 #define x_or_y(X, Y)  ((X) ? : (Y))